aidyel/password-generator/README.md

 # Password Generator Starter Code

 ## Purpose
-A website tha generates secure passwords
+A website that generates secure passwords

 ## Built with
 *HTML